San Francisco's answer to New York City's Fifth Avenue is Union Square, the United States' third-largest shopping area.

 Nieman Marcus Christmas Tree

-The big entrance atrium at Nieman-Marcus is pretty anytime, with its gorgeous, gold-colored stained glass ceiling recycled from an earlier era department store.
 At Christmas, they put a big tree up.
-If you stop and look at it for a few minutes, you might wonder how they get that big thing into the store, but we hear it's a faux fir, built around a modular metal frame.
+If you stop and look at it for a few minutes, you might wonder how they get that big thing into the store, but rumor has it that it's a faux fir, built around a modular metal frame.

 Battle of the Gingerbread Houses: Westin San Francisco